-Last year we took over 7,000 lbs of fresh produce from our organic demonstration garden to the Fort Bragg Food Bank!
+Last year we took over 6,000 lbs of fresh produce from our organic demonstration garden to the Fort Bragg Food Bank!
 In addition, we have been building a community of volunteers who work hard and share knowledge and excitement about food and medicinal plants.
-If you are interested in food production, organic gardening, and feeding the Fort Bragg community please join us in the Vegetable Garden each Monday and Friday from 9:00am to 12:00pm.
+If you are interested in food production, organic gardening, and feeding the Fort Bragg community please join us in the Vegetable Garden each Monday and Friday from 9AM 12PM.
 Join the fun and learn how to grow your own!
-Contact Jaime Jensen at email@example.com.
+Contact Jaime Jensen at firstname.lastname@example.org.

 Special Volunteer Assignments

 Docents – The Gardens are called up to provide docents for school groups and VIP visitors.
 Training is available!